It may not have come down to the final lap of the final race like 2021, but 2022's Formula One season still threw up plenty of drama.

 After a year out of F1, the Dane returned to Haas as Nikita Mazepin's replacement in 2022.
 At the opening rounds he seemed intensely motivated, which helpfully coincided with Haas' return to form and presence in the upper part of the midfield.
 Fifth place at the first race in Bahrain and additional points in Saudi Arabia and Imola meant he was 10th in the standings on 15 points after four rounds, but it proved to be a high water mark for his season.

-Magnussen's motivation seemed to wane along with the performance of the car thereafter and Schumacher scored more points than the rest of the year.
-He almost always had the upper hand in qualifying, with a 0.364s average advantage over his younger teammate over the course of the year.
-One last bit of magic came at the Brazilian Grand Prix when he qualified on pole in wet conditions, underlining that he is still capable of remarkable performances when the stars align.
+Magnussen's motivation seemed to wane along with the performance of the car thereafter and Schumacher scored more points than him over the rest of the year.
+However, he almost always had the upper hand in qualifying, with a 0.364s average advantage over his younger teammate.
+One last bit of magic came at the Brazilian Grand Prix when he qualified on pole in wet conditions, underlining that he is still capable of remarkable performances when his stars align.

 13. Sergio Perez